CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 hq worker wait "$SLURM_NTASKS"
 ```

+#### Computing tasks
-Now we can submit tasks with `hq submit`, a non-blocking command.
+Now we can submit tasks with `hq submit` to the server, which executes them on the available workers.
-By default, HQ creates one folder for each job where output is redirected.
-To change this behavior, you can use the `--log`, `-stdout`, and `--stderr` flags.
-Note that it's impossible to direct output from multiple jobs into the same file, as each submission will clear the file.
+It is a non-blocking command; thus, we do not need to run it in the background.
+Regarding file I/O, we turn off output by setting `--stdout=none` and `--stderr=none`.
+Otherwise, HyperQueue will create output files for each task, which can create excess I/O on the parallel filesystem when there are many tasks.
+After submitting all the tasks, we wait for them to complete to synchronize the script.

 ```bash
 # Submit tasks to workers